psu13/mutable-hakyll/posts/i-apologize-to-sonly.md

 But then Sony finally got their big break.
-In the mid 2000s to the 2010s the camera people finally figured out that digital cameras don't need to have a flappy mirror inside them since you can use the _sensor_ to do all the camera things and also capture photos.
+In the mid 2000s to the 2010s the camera people finally figured out that digital cameras don't need to have a flappy mirror inside them since you can use the _sensor_ to run the viewfinder and do all the camera things and also capture photos.
 Over the next ten or fifteen years Sony then iterated through literally multiple dozens of similarly named bodies until they figured out all the engineering necessary to replicate all of the important features of the Nikon and Canon behemoths.

 - Good autofocus with automatic tracking of things that move.
+- Good viewfinders.
 - High quality high resolution sensors (Sony actually made a lot of the sensors that the other camera companies used in their bodies anyway, so this was not a stretch).
 - Small size.
 - Lots of lenses.
-- Video
+- Video (note: I never use video).

 And so on.

+These days all of the digital cameras we use are mirrorless.
+There are a few people holding out who insist that digital viewfinders are just unusable, but most of those people are also shooting film anyway, and can be ignored.

-Being Sony they packaged these features in dozens of different ways, all sort of the same but slightly different.
+Anyway, during this development period Sony prototyped and packaged these features in dozens of different camera models, all sort of the same name but slightly different.
 Here is a list of Sony model names from just _one_ of their sub-categories of cameras:

 - Sony A7
 - Sony A7 II